sigmie/docs.sigmie.com/src/pages/docs/indices.md

 ---
 title: Indices
-description: A space where your documents live.
+description: A space where your Documents live.
 ---

-An Index is a space with various settings where your documents are living.
+A space where your Documents are living.

 ---